 Although there is no exact length for drug addiction treatment that works for everyone, studies have shown that a good treatment outcome absolutely depends upon the individual receiving an adequate length of treatment.
 Leaving treatment too soon puts you at risk of relapse, and in general, 90-day rehab programs are advisable for most patients.
 Less is usually not enough, and sometimes treatment lasting significantly longer will provide the best chance of patient success.
 A study from the Archives of General Psychiatry found that 35% of cocaine users who received 90 days or less of treatment reported using drugs the following year, in comparison to only 17% of users who received 90 or more days of treatment.
-A research study funded by Substance Abuse and Mental Health Services Administration found that people who were in drug addiction treatment for over 90 days were 22% to 43% more likely to be employed the year after being discharged than people who attended less than 90-day rehab programs.

 90 Day Rehab Programs are the Gold Standard in Drug Addiction Treatment